Arver24/AutoClicker_PianoTiles/README.md

 # <p style="text-align: center;">  INSTRUCTIONS
-  Do follow these to a t
+  Do follow these to a t.
   Non-compliance can lead to:
   - the creation of Skynet
   - is anything else scarier?